hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

   Implements a version of ``H_Tp2`` which dresses charged particles first.
   The parameter ``<recombination-method>`` can take the following values:
-  ``Cone``, ``kt``, ``CA`` or ``antikt``, while ``<dR>`` is the respecitve algorithm's angular distance parameter.
+  ``Cone``, ``kt``, ``CA`` or ``antikt``, while ``<dR>`` is the respective algorithm's angular distance parameter.

 :option:`TAU_B2`
   Square of the beam thrust.